People collaborating in front of computers

 Ebonie Rio

-Senior Clinical Research Fellow, La Trobe Sport and Exercise Medicine Research Centre, Victorian Institute of Sport, Australian Institute of Sport
+Senior Clinical Research Fellow; La Trobe Sport and Exercise Medicine Research Centre, Victorian Institute of Sport, Australian Institute of Sport

 Ebonie is a Sports Physiotherapist, Deputy Manager of Physiotherapy, Chair of Research Council (Victorian Institute of Sport) and Senior Clinical Research Fellow (The Australian Ballet / La Trobe University).
 Her clinical career includes; Paris Olympics 2024, London Paralympics 2012, Vancouver Winter Olympics 2010, Singapore Youth Olympics 2012 and 2006 Melbourne Commonwealth Games as well as 2022 Birmingham com games.
 Ebonie is a passionate research and publishes in areas including tendinopathy, neuroscience and musculoskeletal health.